-If you were injured in an underride accident with a big rig, contact the North Carolina truck accident lawyers of DeMayo Law Offices at (704) 850-6832 to speak with one of our attorneys.
+If you were injured in an underride accident with a big rig, contact the North Carolina truck accident law firm of DeMayo Law Offices at (877) 333-1000 for a free legal consultation.
 A qualified underride truck accident attorney in North Carolina can help you navigate the complexities of the legal system.
 We can help you file a claim so you can be compensated for your injuries.
 No one should be injured because of someone else’s negligence, especially not by a professional driver.

 Accidents involving large trucks, especially underride accidents (when a vehicle is trapped underneath a tractor-trailer), are particularly dangerous and can result in serious injuries, and in severe cases, death.
 If you or a loved one was injured in a truck accident, contact DeMayo Law Offices for compassionate and professional legal representation today.